lesommer/oocgcm/oocgcm/spectra/README.md

-This is where we intend to store methode for computing wavenumber and frequency spectra.
+This is where we intend to store methods for computing wavenumber spectra and frequency spectra.